scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Fill a targets mind with rage, forcing it to lash out against its surroundings.
-Make a spellcasting roll against the targets Willpower.
-On success the target loses all remaining AP and makes a single attack against a random target within range.
+Attempt to fill a creatures mind with rage, preventing it from seeing friend from foe.
+Make a spellcasting roll against the creatures willpower save.
+On success the creature loses all remaining AP and makes a single attack against a random creature within its attack range.
 For every critical rolled the target adds a normal die for all attack rolls for the duration.
-On each of this creatures turns they must either attack a random target in range or move towards the closest creature.
-Each time this creature takes damage they make a willpower save against 2 bad die, adding a superior die for every wound taken.
+On each of this creatures turns they must spend it either attacking a random creature in range or move towards the closest creature.
+Each time this creature takes damage they make a willpower save against 2 bad dice, ending this effect on success.

 Add an enhanced die for every level above 2nd.